mekonger/memorize-app/README.md

-# memorize-app
+# Memorize Application

-Mobile application write on Flutter framework which use to manage &amp; remind your information under flash card style
+Mobile application write on Flutter framework which use to manage & remind your information under flash card style.

+## Getting Started